DataSciencecollections/Phonepe-Pulse-Data-Visualization-and-Exploration/README.md

 from PIL import Image

 EXTRACT DATA
-   We clon the data from Phonepe Github repositary by using python libraries
+   We clone the data from Phonepe Github repositary by using python libraries

 PROCESS
   1. We process the colned datas by using python codes and convert that datas into DataFrame format.